 Elective courses in Economics

-The Department of Economics offers a wide range of master courses in all subjects in Economics.
-Courses can be studied within a master programme, or they can be studied as free-standing courses.
+The Department of Economics offers a wide range of master courses in all subjects in economics, that can be studied within the Master's programme in Economics.

-Elective courses given outside of the Department of Economics must have been approved by the MSc programme coordinator as being relevant for the specialisation being followed by the student.
+Students may include elective courses from other disciplines at the advanced level of at most 15 ECTS credits in the programme provided that the courses have been approved by the programme director as being relevant for the specialisation followed by the student.

 Advanced Microeconomic Analysis

 The course presents modern microeconomic theory and a set of applications.
 The applications considered include: the theory of economic decision making under risk and uncertainty, non-cooperative game theory and the basic concepts of dominance, Nash equilibrium, and subgame perfection, the theory of monopoly, oligopoly theory, developing game theoretic models of competition in prices and quantities as well as sequential competition, the basic theory of incentive problems created by asymmetric information about actions or states of nature.

 The content of the course is the following topics:

 - Elementary set theory (set inclusion, union, intersection)

 - Elementary number theory (natural numbers, rational numbers, real numbers)